avabellaw/shark-quiz/readme.md

 There will be a timer counting down from 20.
 If an answer is correct, 10 points + the time left will be added to the score.

 The site owner's goal aligns with the site user's goal which are the following:
-1. To enjoy testing their knowledge on sharks.
+1. To enjoy testing their knowledge of sharks.
 2. Learn more about sharks.
 3. See previous high scores.